hai-yr/bounty-site-project/README.md

-# OpenQ Smart Contracts
+# Meme Bounty Platform Smart Contracts

 Welcome!
-By luck or misfortune you've found yourself in the OpenQ on-chain universe.
-Let's get you started.
+To the Meme on-chain universe.
+This repo contains the smart contracts used in the platform's deployment.
+The web app is here: https://github.com/kylekaplan/open-work/tree/eth-denver

 ## Core User Actions

-OpenQ revolves around five core user actions.
+The platform revolves around five core user actions.

 Each action corresponds to one Solidity Event.
 These events are declared in [IOpenQ](https://github.com/OpenQDev/OpenQ-Contracts/blob/main/contracts/OpenQ/IOpenQ.sol).